jakubcech/protocol-rfcs/text/0019-milestone-payload/0019-milestone-payload.md

 - The Ed25519 signature function takes a Ed25519 private key, a sequence of bytes of arbitrary size and produces an Ed25519 signature of length 64 bytes.
 The given sequence of bytes should then be internally hashed (using sha512) by the same function.
 - The Ed25519 verification function takes a public key, a sequence of bytes of arbitrary size, a Ed25519 signature, and returns true/false based on the signature validity.

+In order to increase the security of the design, a milestone can optionally be independently signed by multiple keys at once.
+These keys should be operated by detached signature provider services, running on independent infrastructure elements, thus mitigating the risk of an attacker having access to all the key material necessary for forging milestones.
+While the Coordinator takes responsibility of forming Milestone Payload Messages, it delegates signing to these providers through an ad-hoc RPC connector.
+Mutual authentication should be enforced between the Coordinator and the signature providers: a [client-authenticated TLS handshake](https://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake) scheme is advisable.
+For validation purposes, nodes can be configured to require a quorum of valid signatures to consier a milestone as genuine.

+In addition, a key rotation policy can also be enforced, using milestone indexes as ranges for a determined key to be applicable to a specific milestone.
+Accordingly, nodes need to maintain a list of public keys mapped to specific milestone ranges.

 To generate a valid milestone, the Coordinator *MUST*:
 1. Generate a *Message* as defined in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
-2. Generate a new [milestone payload](#Milestone-payload) without filling the signature field.
+2. Generate a new [milestone payload](#Milestone-payload), specify the number of signatures count but without filling the signatures array field.
-3. Sign the serialized bytes given by the concatenation of the following fields:
+3. Serialize the bytes given by the concatenation of the following fields:
     - Version, Parent1, Parent2, Payload Length of the Message;
-    - Payload Type, Index Number, Timestamp, Inclusion Merkle Proof of the Milestone Payload.
+    - Payload Type, Index Number, Timestamp, Inclusion Merkle Proof, Signatures Count of the Milestone Payload.
+4. Transmit the serialized bytes to the corresponding number of signature service providers.
-4. Fill the signature field of the milestone payload with the generated signature.
+5. Fill the signatures array field of the milestone payload with the received signatures.
-5. Perform the PoW over the Message to compute the value for the Nonce field.
+6. Perform the PoW over the Message to compute the value for the Nonce field.

 To verify a given milestone, a node *MUST*:
 - Verify the validity of the Message containing the Milestone Payload as in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
 - The payload type *MUST* be 1.
 - The milestone payload must consume the entire byte array the Payload Length field in the Message defines.
-- Verify the milestone signature against the Coordinator public key by using the exact same ByteArray used to sign the milestone.
+- Select the applicable public keys according to the milestone index, and validate the milestone signatures array by using the exact same ByteArray used to sign the milestone.
+- The amount of valid signatures in the array must be equal or greater than the required minimum configured in the node.
 - Validate Inclusion Merkle Proof as described in [RFC-0012](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md).

 # Milestone payload